agrbin/v8boinc-remote/README.md

 functionality to unit test the application in exact same environment that is used on volunteer hosts.

-In this document we use the term **application** to denote scientific distributed application that will be deployed on V8-BOINC system.
+In this document we use the term **application** to denote distributed application that will be deployed on V8-BOINC system.

 ## COMMANDS AND WORKFLOW